-Rowland's career as a composer, arranger and conductor encompasses the worlds of TV, Theatre, Ballet and concert music.
-For the choreographer Sir Matthew Bourne, Rowland orchestrated Swan Lake, now the world's most performed dance production, and Nutcracker.
-A film of the 2021 production of this at Sadler's Wells Theatre was broadcast by the BBC during Christmas 2022, following a limited cinema release.
+Rowland studied Composition and piano at the Royal School of Music.
+His career as a composer, arranger and conductor encompasses the worlds of TV, theatre, ballet and concert music.
+For the choreographer Sir Matthew Bourne, Rowland re-orchestrated Swan Lake, now the world's most performed dance production, which recieved its 30th anniversary tour in 2024 and was in production at Sadler's Wells Theatre, London.

-Rowland's Requiem, published by Edition Peters, received its American premiere in late 2021 as part of California's memorial to those lost through Covid.
+Rowland's Requiem, published by Edition Peters, has been performed in Sacramento, St.Petersburg and many places in between:and will be performed by Sleaford Choral in April 2025.
 Among his 700-plus TV composer credits, he is probably best known for the children's series Cloudbabies, 64 Zoo Lane and Engie Benjy, although he also orchestrated most of seasons V and VI of Endeavour, and has worked as arranger and orchestrator on many other programmes.

 OTHER INTERESTS